Tag Archive | antioxidants

 Here’s an option: strawberries!

-Strawberry plants can be purchased from neighborhood nurseries and from specialty mail order companies.
+Strawberry plants can be purchased from neighborhood nurseries, farmers’ markets, and specialty mail order companies.
 Some varieties are available as seeds, but most are bare-root plants sold in bundles or rooted plants in pots.
 Bare-root crowns are less expensive than potted plants but need to be planted right away.
-I don’t have room for 25 plants, so a few potted strawberries are good enough for now.
+I’ve been selling ‘Seascape’ strawberry plants at local farmers’ markets.

 Strawberries, by the way, are not berries at all, but aggregate accessory fruits.
 Those little brown spots on the outside of the strawberry are the achenes, or ovaries of the flower, each containing a seed.
 The achenes are the true berries.
 The colorful part is an enlarged receptacle, the flower part that normally holds the ovary.
 But I’m quite sure no one will warm up to the term “strawreceptacle”.

-U.S. per capita consumption of strawberries was a bit over 7 pounds in 2018, and that number is growing.
+U.S. per capita consumption of strawberries was 7.6 pounds in 2020, and that number is growing.
 North Carolina is third in the nation for strawberry production, after California and Florida.
 Among nations, top producers include the United States, China, Mexico, Turkey, and Egypt.

 Types of Strawberries